 Kavala and Gandusha are known as Oil Pulling in the West.
 This Ayurvedic practice is known to prevent or decrease the chances of gum disease.
 It is also known to awaken the senses, including the taste buds and hearing.
 This morning ritual is beneficial for loosening tight jaws and freshening the breath by removing toxins from the mouth and gums.

 Both sesame and coconut oils are antibacterial in nature.
-Neem is one of the most powerful antibacterial and antifungal trees.
-Lastly, clove oil is also known to be friendly to oral care.
-Do this practice only in the morning BEFORE eating as it affects metabolism and digestion.
+This oil is cooked with Neem - one of the most powerful antibacterial and antifungal trees in the world.
+Lastly, clove oil - also known to be friendly to oral care is included in this product.
+Kavala is practiced only in the morning BEFORE eating as it affects metabolism and digestion.